syph1000/syph1000/README.md

 ## I'm a Student and Developer!!

 - 🔭 I'm currently working on a secret project 🤫
-- 🌱 I’m currently learning python[python]
+- 🌱 I’m currently learning [python]
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: finish my secret project[secret_project]
+- 🥅 2021 Goals: finish my secret [project]

 ### Socials: